ksstech/printfx/README.md

    If the value specifier provided, then use/increment the pointer, using the SAME FORMAT specifier, for the number of times specified.

 # What is NOT supported:
+  Specifiers:
+	'a', 'A' or 'n'
+  Sub-specifiers:
+	'b' conversion specifier
+	'h' or 'hh' as applied to any specifiers
+	'l' as applied to 'cns' specifiers
+	'll' as applied to 'n' specifier
+	'L' as applied to 'eEfgG' to specify long double
+	'j, 't' or 'z' as applied to any specifiers
+  Modifier
+ 	' '
 	locale, radix fixed to '.'
 	*n*th argument in the form of %n$
-  'b' additional conversion specifier
-  'n' conversion character
-  'h' flag as applied to 'diouxX' to specify source value being short [un]signed int 'l' flag as applied to 'diouxX' to specify source value being long [un]signed int 'L' flag as applied to 'eEfgG' to specify source value being long double ' ' flag

 # What is PARTIALLY supported:
   '#' flag, not in 'oxXeEfgG' or '.' radix conversions